Assault of Ayacucho prison: Implementation

 The Republican Guard Florencio Arone Guillen was the first to fall, killed by snipers in the tower.
 Immediately, the rebels climbed with ladders and ropes down to the walls of the prison.
 They made their way with explosions; they placed dynamite between the gates and the wall separating one room from the other.
 The prisoners organized Senderistas and joined the attackers.

-The attack was more intense in the main entrance of the prison, which housed the largest number of Republican guards.
+The attack was more intense at the main entrance of the prison, which housed the largest number of Republican guards.
 Republican Guard Joseph Rea Count was shot.
 The initial shooting was followed by blasts of dynamite.
-They destroyed ceiling, walls, doors and windows.
+They destroyed ceilings, walls, doors and windows.

 Republicans, decimated by the firepower of the rebels abandoned any attempt to fight, and hid in different compartments of an office.

 Other groups of snipers fired upon the local Civil Guard, the PIP, and the Republican Guard and more dynamite blasts occurred.
 At the sight of their fellow officers being injured, many officers barricaded themselves in their barracks.

-Through streets of Ayacucho, groups of Senderistas hunted down policemen, and the guard guarding the governor's house was strafed by the rebels.
+Through the streets of Ayacucho, groups of Senderistas hunted down policemen, and the guard guarding the governor's house was strafed by the rebels.
 In less than half an hour Shining Path achieved effective control of Ayacucho.

 In Lima, Lopez Marines established radio contact with staff in Ayacucho; he only heard cries of despair in the communications coming from the barracks attack.
 López Martínez communicated with President Belaunde who would inform him of the collapse of the police and communicate the news to the Minister of War General Luis Cisneros Vizquerra Peruvian Army.